finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

     var client = OkHttp3Client(OkHttpClient.Builder()).build()
 ```

-Issues like status code errors, timeout issues, exceptions and other failures will be reported for all network calls using custom OkHttp3Client() provided by fi.notes, from your application .
+Issues like status code errors, timeout issues, exceptions and other failures will be reported for all network calls using custom OkHttp3Client() provided by Finotes, from your application .

 ##### Volley
 In order to add OkHttp3Client to Volley, set the client to OkHttpStack().